AragasiMS/Anatomia/README.md

-Just the download the APK and install on any android device to play.
-For more details read the user guide.
+To play, simply download the APK and install it on any Android device.
+For further instructions, please refer to the user guide.